johanberglind/SLNotify/README.md

     n = Notify('410, 474')
     issues = n.issue_check()

 This will return a maximum of three issues per query into the variable issues.
-Issues is a dictionary with a key and a value which is the string returned from the ASP.NET Server.
-Optional:
+Issues is a str[] containing all the issues found by the query from the ASP.NET Server.

-    n.poster(issues)

 Best regards!